Annalie Longo: Three Kings United

-Wynton Rufer Soccer School of Excellence

-Longo was part of Wynton Rufer Soccer School of Excellence (WYNRS) from 1999 to 2006.
+Coastal Spirit FC

+In 2014 and 2015, Longo played for Coastal Spirit FC in the Mainland Women's Premiership League.

 Melbourne Victory

 On 25 October 2019, Longo signed a one-year deal with Melbourne Victory to return to the Australian W-League.
 She made her first appearance for Victory in their 3–2 win over the Brisbane Roar, playing 74 minutes before getting subbed off in the second half.
 In September 2021, it was announced that Longo wouldn't return to Melbourne Victory for the 2021–22 W-League season.

+Wellington Phoenix

+In September 2023, Longo returned to the game, signing with New Zealand A-League Women club Wellington Phoenix.

+Cashmere Technical

+In May 2024, Longo returned to New Zealand's Women's South Island League side Cashmere Technical to compete in the 2024 season, where she is one of multiple A-League players who have joined clubs in regional competitions to stay active between A-League seasons.

+Auckland United

+On 2 October 2025, Longo signed for Auckland United ahead of the 2026 FIFA Women's Champions Cup.

 International career

 U-17

 She scored New Zealand's first goal at the 2008 inaugural FIFA U-17 Women's World Cup although they were effectively eliminated from contention in the 1–2 loss to Denmark, having previously lost 0–1 to Canada in the opening game.

 U-20

 Longo also represented New Zealand at the 2006 Women's U-20 World Cup finals where she played in all three games.

 Longo was again included in the U-20 squad for the 2008 Women's U-20 World Cup finals to be played in Chile, featuring in two of their three group games.
 In 2010, she represented New Zealand at a third Under-20 World Cup, this time in Germany, appearing in all three group games.